 Note.
-Shame and Guilt were standardized when being entered in the models.
+Shame and Guilt were standardized when being entered into the models.
 Values in square brackets indicate the 95% confidence interval for each regression coefficient. ***p < .001. **p < .01.

 Shame-related and Guilt-related Reactions

 We conducted a series of two-way ANOVAs to examine the effect of exposure and moral belief manipulation on shame-related and guilt-related reactions.